UO-Biostats/UO_ABS/README.md

 This is a GitHub website for the University of Oregon Advanced Biological Statistics Class.
 It is based upon the minimal mistakes (https://mmistakes.github.io/minimal-mistakes/) GitHub theme :smile:.

-## Notable Features

-- on
-- fontawesome
-- three

 ## Instructors on your journey